 Note: While this deployment is running, you can view the deployment logs in the script that gets created in the resource group, for example “lm-logs-<LM-Company-name>-<region-group>”.

-Forwarding system and application logs from virtual machines requires installing and configuring diagnostic extensions on the machines.
+To forward system and application logs from virtual machines you will need to install and configure diagnostic extensions on the virtual machines.
 See the following instructions for Linux and Windows VM configurations.

 To configure Linux VMs to forward their system and application logs: